 Generally, you need to consider the frequency, duration, volume, or intensity of your training sessions.
 If these are too excessive then they might be preventing your body from recovering and adapting.
 Researchers state that over-training has two major forms: sympathetic and parasympathetic.
 Depending on which one you are experiencing, you will be able to figure out an appropriate recovery program.

 Tapping Into the Sympathetic State

 If you do a lot of anaerobic training, sympathetic CNS fatigue is what you’re likely to experience.
-Obviously your performance will take a knock but you might also feel restless and find it hard to sleep.
-Weight loss might seem difficult, your heart rate might spike and you won’t be able to recover quick enough.
+Obviously, your performance will take a knock, but you might also feel restless and find it hard to sleep.
+Weight loss might seem difficult, your heart rate might spike, and you won’t be able to recover quickly enough.

-This means you need to help protect yourself by including parasympathetic recovery techniques into your routine.
-Give meditation, massage, hot tubs, and deep water floating a try.
+This means you need to help protect yourself by including parasympathetic recovery techniques in your routine.
+Give meditation, massage, hot tubs, and deepwater floating a try.
 Even taking a nap during the day can make a massive difference.
 Experts recommend doing some active recovery methods like light intensity resistance training and avoiding stimulants or caffeine.